ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa9/index.md

 ## Task 2
 Starter code here: link TODO.

-You can use the starter code provided, or directly continue work on your PA7 `StringSearch.java` if it passed PA7 autograder tests.
+You can use the starter code provided, or directly build on top of your PA7 `StringSearch.java` if it passed PA7 autograder tests.

 Note that you can get a significant amount of credit for just the PA9 tasks (based on starter code), but getting _full credit_ requires that you get PA7 working.